Financial Industry Regulatory Authority: Central Registration Depository

 On behalf of state securities regulators, FINRA maintains the Central Registration Depository (CRD), the central database containing records for all firms and individuals registered in the securities industry of the United States.

 Size and scale

 FINRA had total revenues of US$1.34 billion in 2022.
 FINRA is funded primarily by assessments of member firms' registered representatives and applicants, annual fees paid by members, and by fines that it levies.
 The annual fee that each member pays includes a basic membership fee, an assessment based on gross income, a fee for each principal and registered representative, and charge for each branch office.

-According to a study by Deborah G. Heilizer and Brian L. Rubin, partners at the Washington, D.C. law firm Sutherland Asbill & Brennan LLP, regulators with NASD and NYSE Regulation (later collectively known as FINRA) obtained supersized fines (i.e., fines over US$1 million) in 35 actions taken in 2005.
-In 2006, however, that number dropped to 19; furthermore, the number of enforcement actions over US$5 million also fell.
-In 2005, there were seven such actions as opposed to three in 2006.
-According to the written report, the "data suggest that securities regulators may have retrenched their efforts to regulate through the use of novel theories."

 FINRA issued $48.1 million in fines in 2022, down from $90.1 million in 2021, though the 2021 number was fueled by a record fine against Robinhood for $57 million.